mmaroti/uasat/README.md

 (multidimensional matrix).
 The entries in these tensors are either concrete boolean values or boolean terms.
 You can use tensor operations (reshaping, contractions, folds, maps, etc.) to create more complicated tensors and boolean values from boolean variables.
-Problems are expressed as a function that takes some boolean tensors and calculates a boolean value, in an essence they are just huge boolean formulae.
+A problem is expressed as a function that takes some boolean tensors as input and calculates a boolean value as output, in an essence it is just a huge boolean formula.
-You can use problem instances to check whether a concrete boolean tensor has the given property, or use SAT solvers to find one or all boolean satisfying assignments.
+You can use problem instances to check whether a concrete boolean tensor has the given property, or use SAT solvers to find one or all satisfying boolean assignments.
 The `core` and `solvers` packages contain the classes needed to work with tensors and solvers.

 The `math` package contains classes that are easier to use than raw tensors.